PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   per-tensor quantization, pruning, lineage, and stats remain unchanged.
 A bounded `_match_logistic_gate_branch` helper isolates backward gate matching while preserving incomplete-chain fallback and duplicate-branch rejection.
+- General transpose/binary bridge folding now has one TensorFlow-free owner in `passes/binary_bridge_layout.py`.
+Symmetric candidates are processed before asymmetric candidates to preserve the former phase priority.
+A supplied index is reused, candidates are fixed in graph order, and at most 32 accepted rewrites are applied.
+Typed immutable permutations, unique source provenance, exact private pre-adapter use, producer-before-consumer order, per-tensor quantization, dtype, static broadcast, dynamic signature, public boundaries, output fan-out, and every insertion/removal index are resolved before mutation and re-resolved immediately before apply.
+The mixed-fan-out form reuses an existing pre-permutation constant instead of mutating the possibly shared post-permutation buffer.
+The legacy-only form creates and inserts its adapter only after the complete plan passes.
+The asymmetric form retains operand order for SUB and DIV and rejects a plain source produced after the Transpose it would reuse.
+The disabled Pattern C implementation is intentionally absent rather than carried as unreachable production code.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.